The church of San Lorenzo (English)

 The city of Vicenza bought the church in 1836 after Napoleon’s repression, becoming its owner.

 The Conventual Franciscans left the church in 2017.
-San Lorenzo is currently run by the Frati Minori del Vangelo (Friars Minor of the Gospel).
+From 5th October 2018, San Lorenzo is currently run by Diocesi of Vicenza.

 As the church of Santa Corona, the church of San Lorenzo too is equipped with tactile maps for sight-impaired people.